@CCCERAMICS INSTAGRAM

 ANOTHER NEW COLLECTION IS UNDERWAY

-Having worked with the tall pieces in the Menhir and Totem Pole Collections, Caroline Cole has been looking to create a collection of smaller, easily handled ceramic vases.
+Having worked with the tall pieces in the Menhir and Totem Pole Collections, I’ve been looking to create a collection of smaller, easily handled ceramic vases.
 These two little droplets, standing only 150mm tall are the result.

 28/05/21